 Another major NFC use case for IoT is home automation.
 For example, introducing a new device onto your “smart home” network can be a laborious process that involves long passwords and complicated configurations.

-You can skip this process by equipping your home with an NFC-enabled IoT “gateway” that serves as the nexus for all IoT devices.
+You can skip this process by equipping your home with an NFC-enabled IoT “gateway” that serves as the nexus for all IoT applications.
 When you introduce a new device with an NFC tag, you can simply tap the device against the gateway to automatically connect it to your home network.

 A second challenge for building a unified smart home is the use of different communications technologies, such as Wi-Fi and Bluetooth.
 NFC tags can bridge the gap between these technologies with a single tap, letting you do away with the time-consuming process of device discovery and pairing.